Location: Imambara road Hooghly, near D.M Banglw, Chowk Bazar, Chinsurah, West Bengal 712103

 On the top where the clock is set, you can see three bells.
 The first one is 3200 kg (80 MDS), the second one is 1600 kg (40 MDS) and the third one is 1200 kg (30 MDS).
 The second and third ring after every 15 minutes and the first one ring after every 1 hour.

 This clock is based on wind.
-Every week two-man use the hand power for 2 hours to wind this clock and the weight of this clock’s key is 20 kg.
+Every week two-man use their hand power for 2 hours to wind this clock and the weight of this clock’s key is 20 kg.
 Just imagine the wind power.

-View from clock tower
+View from the clock tower

 Viewing from the clock tower’s top is really mind-blowing.
 The gap in the window makes this easy.
 You will definitely like the view of the Hooghly river.
-Not only you but everyone who’s will climb up the clock tower will see this beautiful scenery also.
+Not only you but everyone who will climb up the clock tower will see this beautiful scenery also.

 Your eyes will cover Imambara Courtyard and the visitors will look small from the clock tower top area.
 You will like most the Hooghly river view.
 It’s time to go down.